Kibæk railway station

-Kibæk station is a railway station serving the small railway town of Kibæk in Western Jutland, Denmark.
+Kibæk station is a railway station serving the small railway town of Kibæk in West Jutland, Denmark.

 Kibæk station is located on the Skanderborg–Skjern line.
 The station opened in 1881.
-It offers direct regional train services to Aarhus, Skjern and Esbjerg operated by Arriva.
+It offers direct regional train services to Aarhus, Skjern and Esbjerg operated by GoCollective.

 Architecture

 The original station building from 1881 was designed by the Danish architect Niels Peder Christian Holsøe.
 It was torn down in 1977, and replaced by the current building from 1978.